panaliganreyann3-a11y/portfolio_panaligan/README.md

 # Personal Portfolio Website — Django

-**ITS 305 Midterm Project | Section A**

----

 ## What This Project Is About

 This is a **personal portfolio website** built using the Django web framework.
-It displays your name, background, skills, projects, education, and contact information in a clean, professional layout.

-All content is managed through the **Django Admin panel** — no code editing needed after setup.
-Just log in to `/admin`, fill in your details, and the website updates automatically.

-The color scheme follows a dark navy and teal palette (`#191E29`, `#132D46`, `#01C38D`) for a modern, professional look.

----

 ## Project Structure